whiskyechobravo/kerko/docs/upgrading.md

 The instructions below make the assumption that you have cloned KerkoApp from its Git repository.

-- Go to the KerkoApp directory.
+- Go to your KerkoApp directory.
 - Get the desired version of KerkoApp.
 You may check the list of [available versions][KerkoApp versions].
 To retrieve version 1.3.0, use the command
   below: